 This course is designed to expose students to various topics in literature, language studies, or writing.
+May meet General Education requirement for literature/see Registrar's office.
 (As announced)

 LL315 Advanced Composition & Research 3 credits

 This course is a study of the techniques of good expository writing with attention to the development of prose style in practical academic writing situations.
 This course will equip students with a detailed understanding of citation and intellectual honesty.
 The course will also provide students with advanced-level research instruction.
 This course does not satisfy the General Education literature requirement.
 (Writing Intensive) (Spring/Odd)